-Individuals interested in taking a class in the Department of Comparative Religion as an undergraduate may follow one of two pathways:
+Individuals interested in taking a class in the Department of Comparative Religion at Western Michigan University as an undergraduate may follow one of two pathways:

 - Apply as an undergraduate student if you are seeking a degree.

 - Apply as a transfer student if you have taken courses elsewhere.

 Catalog information for the comparative religion major.